 Newcomer’s Misconception on Whey Protein Dosage & Usage

-Most newcomers are often a confused lot and think that Whey Protein is responsible for a muscular body and not the time spent in the gym lifting weights whereas it is the other way around.
+Most newcomers are often a confused lot and think that Whey Protein Powder is responsible for a muscular body and not the time spent in the gym lifting weights whereas it is the other way around.
 In this confusion, they tend to overshoot the dosage which sometimes becomes detrimental to their body.

 We feel it is better to understand what is the optimum dosage & usage of Whey Protein so that all newcomers can get the best of exercises and the supplements.